ShawnSidoruk/slate/source/index.html.md

 -X POST \
 -d '{
   "external_wager_id": "partner-wager-id-1",
-  "amount": "5.00",
+  "amount": "5.00"
 }' https://ns-api-staging.betable.com/lfs/v100\
 /users/QEaakM0qumTJd5tj/rounds/D0SsdoSIN4FvyslTXnsGDF/wagers
 ```

 `POST /users/{user_id}/rounds/{round_id}/wagers`

 This method is used to create and authorize a Wager within the supplied round.
-The player funds required for this transaction will be immediated deducted from the player's account balance.
+The player funds required for this transaction will be immediately deducted from the player's account balance.

 An authorized Wager needs to be settled using [Settle Wager](#settle-wager) to complete the wager processing.